-The interim unaudited condensed consolidated financial statements present the accounts of Inductis, Inc., incorporated on June 8, 2000 (the "Company"), and its wholly owned subsidiaries, Inductis LLC, Inductis (India) Private Limited incorporated on November 19, 2001 and Inductis (Singapore) Pte Limited, incorporated on April 7, 2006 (hereinafter collectively referred to as the "Company").
-Inductis Group LLC (the "former holding company") formed on August 27, 2002, was merged with the Company on December 31, 2005.
+The interim unaudited condensed consolidated financial statements present the accounts of Inductis Inc., (the "Company") and its wholly owned subsidiary, Inductis India Private Limited and Inductis LLC (hereinafter collectively referred to as "the Company").
+Inductis Group LLC ("the former holding company") formed on August 27, 2002, was merged with the Company on December 31, 2005.
 All inter-company accounts and transactions have been eliminated on consolidation.

 The accompanying unaudited interim condensed consolidated financial statements of the Company and its subsidiary companies do not include all of the information and note disclosures required by U.S. generally accepted accounting principles for complete financial statements.
-The accompanying unaudited interim condensed consolidated financial statements have been prepared in accordance with U.S generally accepted accounting principles and reflect all adjustments of a normal, recurring nature that are, in the opinion of management, necessary for a fair presentation of results for these periods.
-The results of operations for the period ended June 30, 2006 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2006.
-The condensed consolidated balance sheet for the twelve months ended December 31, 2005 was derived from the audited consolidated balance sheet of Inductis, Inc.

-Certain prior-period amounts have been reclassified to conform to the current-period presentation.
+The accompanying unaudited interim condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles and reflect all adjustments of a normal, recurring nature that are, in the opinion of management, necessary for a fair presentation of results for these interim quarters.
+The results of operations for the three months ended March 31, 2006 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2006.
+Certain prior- period amounts have been reclassified to confirm to the current-period presentation.